Jammy2211/PyAutoLens/docs/index.rst

     lens_galaxy = al.Galaxy(redshift=0.5, mass=sie)

+    """
-    """The source galaxy has an elliptical exponential light profile and is at redshift 1.0."""
+    The source galaxy has an elliptical exponential light profile and is at redshift 1.0.
+    """

     exponential = al.lp.Exponential(
         centre=(0.3, 0.2),